 I used to have a blog on the wordpress.com server.
 But since wordpress.com has a lot of limitations I eventually had to move from wordpress.com to wordpress.org (self-hosted WordPress site).

 Bluehost special WordPress hosting plan is special because this plan is not advertised on the Bluehost website.
-You can only access it through this link here (you also get a special 50% discount automatically if you click on this link).
 So if you go with this plan you will actually be hosting your website on a managed WordPress hosting environment for the price of shared hosting.

 Step 3: Bluehost Special WordPress Hosting Signup